 Ms BRIGGS: We could probably provide—again the construction course is a prime example—from jobseeker to TAFE, back to Wathaurong or even outside, because once you do it in one ACO you can replicate it everywhere.

 Ms HABEL: And, you know, it is the little things that help, that support them.
-So we have an MOU with a couple of companies in Melbourne that outfit them for interviews, and they give them interview techniques and they do resumes.
+So we have an MOU with a couple of companies in Melbourne that outfit them for interviews, and they give them interview techniques and they do résumés.
 So just recently we sent the Wathaurong crew there; we made a referral and sent the 11 of them there.
 And I had three of them ring me Monday and say, ‘Oh my God, we’ve never felt so precious.
 Like—people working with us’.
-And people are going back to do their resumes with them.
+And people are going back to do their résumés with them.
 Actually one lady was going back because she had never worn make-up before, so they are doing a whole trial with that.
 So it is those little things that give them the confidence, and to get that feedback on Monday—you know, ‘Look at us’.
 So they are saying, ‘You know, from our graduation you will be able to see us, Lee-Anne, all dressed up’, instead of in their hard hats and whatever.
 And I think about ownership.
 We give them ownership of the course and we say, ‘We can do everything we can do for you, but you have to take ownership of your own education, and we can’t really force you to do it’.
 So Lisa has provided uniforms for them, and boots and whatever, so they feel like they own it—with their names on their shirts.

 It is the little things.
 Our mentor follows them into the workplace.
 If they are successful in getting a job, she will go to the workplace.
 She is still following up.
 We did a successful program with St Vincent’s Hospital around health and she came to me yesterday and said, ‘Da da da da’.
 So, you know, it is that follow-up.